nanobox-io/nanobox-docs/source/getting-started/network-storage.html.md

 <img alt="Network Storage Solution" src="/images/network-storage-solution.svg" width="620" style="display: block; margin: 0 auto;">

 ## How Network Storage Works
 Network storage services provide centralized writable filesystems sharable between multiple code services.
 For each code service, `network_dirs` can be specified in the [Boxfile](/getting-started/boxfile).
-On deploy, these directories are replaced with network mounts which route any requests to the directory or its contents across the app's private network to the correpsonding path inside of the storage service.
+On deploy, these directories are replaced with network mounts which route any requests to the directory or its contents across the app's private network to the corresponding path inside of the storage service.
 This allows code services to access files stored in network storage using the same filepaths as if in local filesystem.

 <h3 id="network-mounts">Network Mounts</h3>
 Network mounts essentially replace those directories in your repo (and their contents) specified as network directories in your Boxfile.
 Anything inside of a network directory within your repo will not be accessible to your app until uploaded to the matching filepath inside of your storage service.

 ## Configuring Network Storage
 Network storage services don't require much configuration.
 Really the only configurable option is the `name` of the service.
-Storage services use the <a href="https://en.wikipedia.org/wiki/Network_File_System" target="_blank">"nfs" file system protocol</a> and can be created/configured using the service ID `nfs1` (incremented up when using mulitple storage services).
+Storage services use the <a href="https://en.wikipedia.org/wiki/Network_File_System" target="_blank">"nfs" file system protocol</a> and can be created/configured using the service ID `nfs1` (incremented up when using multiple storage services).

 #### Network Storage Service in the Boxfile
 ```yaml